 For day four of the marathon, cooking with alphabet “D” is Dondakaya Gutti Masala eka Stuffed Tindora Masala eka Stuffed Ivy Gourd curry.
-I found this recipe almost a decade ago on Daawat.com.
-Back then, there were very few Indian recipe websites and this is one of the sites I use to refer to very often for new recipes.
+I found todays recipe online almost a decade ago on daawat(dot)com and that page is no longer online.
+Back then there were very few Indian recipe websites and this is one of the sites I use to refer to very often for new recipes.
 When I found this recipe, I made it a few times and both of us loved it.
 Then for some reason I did not cook it for along time, until last week.
-The reason could have been the tedious preparation of stuffing the ivy gourd.
-I think I decided to stick to less time consuming simple ivy gourd fry.
+Preparation is tedious and I decided to stick to less time consuming simple ivy gourd fry.

 Dondakaya gutti masala or stuffed ivy gourd is a dry curry in which spiced onion paste is stuffed into the gourd and, sautéed until the gourd is tender and crunchy.
 Although the stuffing is a little time consuming, the effort is all worth it.